Anthony Fauci On Donald Trump’s Spread Of COVID-19 Misinformation On Twitter: ‘It’s Not Helpful’

-President Donald Trump once again found himself under attack from critics following his recent retweet of Donald Trump Jr.’s post about hydroxycholorquine.
-As previously reported by The Inquisitr, the content was deemed “misleading” by Twitter who then removed it from their social media platform.
-When asked about the commander-in-chief sharing things that go against the idea of wearing masks to combat COVID-19, Dr. Anthony Fauci said “you’d have to say it’s not helpful”, BBC reported.
+President Donald Trump once again found himself under attack from critics following his recent retweet of Donald Trump Jr.’s post about hydroxychloroquine.
+As previously reported by The Inquisitr, the content was deemed “misleading” by Twitter, which then removed it from the social media platform.
+When asked about the commander-in-chief sharing things that go against the idea of wearing masks to combat COVID-19, Dr. Anthony Fauci said “you’d have to say it’s not helpful,” BBC reported.

 Speaking on a video call with BBC‘s Katty Kay, the longtime director of the National Institute of Allergy and Infectious Diseases (NIAID) said Twitter is not something he ever understood or has ever gotten involved with.
-He was then asked if he would ask the president not to share that type of information with his 84 million followers, but lamented that is not the way things work.
+He was then asked if he would ask the president not to share that type of information with his 84 million followers but lamented that is not the way things work.

 “My feeling about what we should do with masks very, very clearly understood by everyone including those in the White House.”

 The main subject of the video post in question was Stella Immanuel, a Cameroonian doctor who now resides in Houston.
-She claimed that nobody needed to get sick and that the virus’ cure was hydroxycholorquine.
+She claimed that nobody needed to get sick and that the virus’s cure was hydroxychloroquine.

 “I have treated over 350 patients and not had one death,” she said.